DeckofAdventures/TheGame/2_Settings/Pelagia/02_Mythology.md

    - Alternate Names: Kit
    - Historic Names: Hermes Description: A Saintly creature who can assume both a beast form and a human form, emphasizes love peace and connection between all the peoples of Pelagia.
-Is a Paragon for good and speaks up for and    - defends the innocent.
+Is a Paragon for good and speaks up for and d efends the innocent.
    - Domain: Life/People/Connection
    - Element Association: Life ❤️, Peace ⚖️